weberlab-hhu/Helixer/docs/manual_install.md

 your system PATH.

 ### Most python dependencies of Helixer
+You may need to run `pip install --upgrade pip` and `pip install wheel` first before continuing with installing Helixer and it's requirements.
+So when in doubt, just run these commands first.
 ```shell script
 # from the Helixer directory
 pip install -r requirements.3.10.txt  # or requirements.3.8.txt